-Is the topic using the correct format?
-Verify that the content uses the correct stylistic formats, per the Pentaho Style Guide.

 Checklist – Content Section

-Who is the audience for this material?
-Does this content address the appropriate audience?
-Verify the intended audience and target the article to their expertise technical level.
+Does this content address the appropriate audience? – Verify the intended audience and target the article to their expertise technical level.
 There is no need to over explain or provide reference and background material to an audience who already knows it and is primarily seeking to accomplish a specific task.

-Is the tone correct?
-Is it too conversational or too formal?
-Avoid stilted and formal language; however, do not get too breezy, informal or persuasive.
+Is the tone too conversational or too formal? – Avoid stilted and formal language; however, do not get too breezy, informal or persuasive.
 Strike a tone of professional helpfulness, without any excessive verbiage that detracts the user from accomplishing the article’s specified task.

-Is the terminology consistent with our style guide?
-Check all terms and product-specific nomenclature with the Pentaho Style Guide. [ PW – a link here would be helpful! ]
+Is the terminology consistent with our style guide? – Check all terms and product-specific nomenclature with the Pentaho Style Guide.

-Does it have a unified tone?
-Does it sound as if it is written by one person? – Review the article for consistent tone and voice.
-The article may have an extensive version history, edited by several individuals over the releases and years.
-Review and edit the article for a unified Pentaho voice.
+Does it have a unified tone? – The article probably has an extensive version history, edited by several individuals over several releases and years.
+Review the article for a unified, consistent Pentaho tone and voice..

-Are active and specific verbs being used?
-Review verb usage for weak or passive structures that are excessively wordy and verbose.
-Active, specific verbs make the writing strong, concise and task-oriented.
+Is it written in active voice? – Review verb usage for weak or passive structures that are excessively wordy and verbose.

+Are action verbs used? – Active, specific verbs make the writing strong and concise and help to keep it task-oriented.

 Does each sentence focus on a single point? – Review each sentence for the “rule of one” to ensure that each sentence has one main point.
 Likewise, verify that each paragraph has a single main point and each article has a single task or purpose.